 Amend(0)

-Furthermore, mention that in case the workman raises an industrial dispute challenging the termination action for adjudication, a domestic enquiry before a judicial authority will be conducted for the satisfaction of the competent court/tribunal by the management.
+Furthermore, mention that in case the workman raises an industrial dispute challenging the termination action for adjudication, a domestic inquiry before a judicial authority will be conducted for the satisfaction of the competent court/tribunal by the management.
 Following this procedure, terminate him, which should be a plea in your written statement/reply if he decides to contest his termination.

 Regards,